Karera: Karera Wildlife Sanctuary

 The Karera Wildlife Sanctuary was established in 1981, and spans an area of 202 km^{2}.
 The sanctuary is managed by the field director of Madhav National Park in Shivpuri district.

 Communication services

 Karera is covered by an extensive fiber optic network.
 The Karera fixed telephone line operator in the city is BSNL.
 There are eight mobile phone companies in Karera, which include BSNL, VI 4G, Airtel 4G, Jio 5G, are offered by BSNL 3G.
 Internet broadband and IPTV services are provided by BSNL.
 The city is also connected to Digital TV.

 Transport

 Roads

-Karera is connected with neighboring cities and other major cities of India by road (NH-25) Shivpuri, (NH-27) Jhansi, Sagar, Datia, Dabra, Lucknow, Indore, Bhopal, Guna, Gwalior, Kota, Orai, Kanpur, Allahabad, Ajmer, Jaipur, Udaipur, Ahmedabad.
+Karera is connected with neighboring cities and other major cities of India by road (NH-25) Shivpuri, (NH-27) Jhansi, Sagar, Datia, Dinara, Dabra, Lucknow, Indore, Bhopal, Guna, Gwalior, Kota, Orai, Kanpur, Allahabad, Ajmer, Jaipur, Udaipur, Ahmedabad.

 Daily buses services operate within the city, with inter-city services also available daily to many cities in Madhya Pradesh, Uttar Pradesh and Rajasthan.